Camelia1234567890/git-tips-and-tricks/README.md

 - git reset: Undo commits and changes

 Git Best Practices
-- Writing clear and concise commit messages
+- Write clear and concise commit messages.
-- Using feature branches, release branches, and hotfix branches.
-- Using feature branches, release branches, and hotfix branches.
+- Use feature branches, release branches, and hotfix branches.
+- Commit your changes only when your logical component is completed.
+- Test your code before you commit.
+It helps catching bugs and errors early in the development process.